 When you’re considering moving forward with legal action against a dangerous drug manufacturer, it’s important to have experience and dedication on your side.
 Working with the Goldwater Law Firm, you get both.
 The manufacturers of PPIs have a team of lawyers working to protect them.
 You need Goldwater Law Firm to help protect your legal rights if you have been seriously injured as a result of taking one of these dangerous drugs.
 Do not hesitate to reach out for help if you believe that you have been seriously injured by a proton pump inhibitor.

-The Goldwater Law Firm is a leading personal injury law firm in Phoenix, Arizona with office locations in both Phoenix and Scottsdale.
 Much of our case load is geared towards fighting for clients that have been impacted by defective drugs such as Abilify, Xarelto, Zofran, and defective products like IVC filters, hip replacements and talcum powder.
 To schedule a consultation with one of our practicing attorneys, please give us a call at 1-877-697-0846 or complete our inquiry contact form.